SharePoint

 [3] Global burden of bacterial antimicrobial resistance in 2019: a systematic analysis.
 Antimicrobial Resistance Collaborators.
 Lancet 2022; https://doi.org/10.1016/ S0140-6736(21)02724-0

-Appropriate infection prevention and control measures will further reduce the risk of the spread of antimicrobial-resistant organisms.
-HCPs should also stay equipped with updated knowledge and keep abreast of resistance patterns in their respective institutions and community to improve antimicrobial use in clinical practice.
-Lastly, supporting institutional and national AMR surveillance programmes, and promptly reporting any AMR outbreaks to the appropriate authority is essential for the formulation of interventions and policies to prevent the spread and emergence of AMR.
+Appropriate infection prevention and control measures will further reduce the spread of antimicrobial-resistant organisms.
+Healthcare professionals should also stay equipped with updated knowledge and keep abreast of resistance patterns in their institutions and the community to improve antimicrobial use in clinical practice.
+Lastly, supporting institutional and national AMR surveillance programmes, and promptly reporting any AMR outbreaks to the appropriate authority are actions essential to control the spread of AMR.

 Download AMR material to display at your institution: